darktable-org/dtdocs/README.md

 This builds the pages locally to the `public` directory and makes the site available at http://localhost:1313/usermanual/development/ (you can see the URL in the output of the `hugo server` command).

+Note that unless international .md files have been generated with `generate-translations.sh --no-update` only the english sites will be available.

 ### Production Website

 Run `hugo` to generate the HTML output files.